skripkaru/github-users-search/README.md

 # GitHub User Search

-Service for searching and viewing information about GitHub users
+A platform for searching and viewing information about GitHub users

 ## Tech Stack